We use digital blending to create clean and natural HDR image.

 There will be times when you just can’t ETTR because the histogram is already so stretched that even a small shift to the right causes highlights clipping.

 I think you already know the answer:

 Bracket the exposure to extend the dynamic range of the image.
-You can read more about dynamic range and how you can use histogram to create better images.
+You can learn more about dynamic range in the Luminosity Masks and HDR Photography section under Articles in the top menu.

 It will help recover shadow detail in your image to reduce any visible image noise.